 - The phone will reboot and display an Android bot with a warning sign.

 - Press and hold the Power button and tap the Volume Up key once.

 - Nexus 6 will now enter the stock recovery mode displaying Android system recovery <3e> on the top of the screen.

 Note: You can flash the OTA update from TWRP recovery as well.

 - Place the downloaded OTA update in the ADB folder and rename it to update.zip just for the convenience.

-- From the recover menu, navigate to “Apply update from ADB” using the Volume buttons and select it using Power button.
+- From the recovery menu, navigate to “Apply update from ADB” using the Volume buttons and select it using the Power button.